LXZE/LXZE/README.md

 ### About me
 Hi, I'm Pol || พล || 鵬 (Paul if anglicised).

-Currently looking for the AI / ML / NLP engineer role.
+AI, DATA & Cloud Engineer at BANPU PLC.

-Ex Data Engineering Consultant and a part-time Full-Stack Web Developer.
+And a part-time Full-Stack Web Developer.
 (Available for consultation)

 My professional interests lie in AI, Natural Language Processing, Web & Graph Technology, High-Performance Computing and Security / Language, Linguistic and Etymology.